yingminc/word2vec_Miyazawa/README.md

 # word2vec_Miyazawa
 word2vec for Japanese language test.
-Train with several works of Kiichi Miyazawa (download from Aozora Bunku).
-But you can use any input you like.
-Support Japanese and other UTF-8 input(for some other non-ascii text, you need to import extra font file).
+Train with several works of Kiichi Miyazawa (download from Aozora Bunku).\n But you can use any input you like.
+Support Japanese and other UTF-8 input\n (for some other non-ascii text, you need to import extra font file)

 ## Preprocess
-'txr_preprocess.py' would output the segmented and punctuation-free file.
-See 'miyazawa_raw.txt' and 'miyazawa_seg.txt' for the differece.
+'txr_preprocess.py' would output the segmented and punctuation-free file.\n See 'miyazawa_raw.txt' and 'miyazawa_seg.txt' for the differece.

 ## Visualization
-using T-SNE(sklearn) for dedimension and bokeh or plt for visualization.
-(you can use the pre-tained file 'miyazawa_vec.txt' for test.
+using T-SNE(sklearn) for dedimension and bokeh or plt for visualization.\n (you can use the pre-tained file 'miyazawa_vec.txt' for test.

 ## Compare words